SQL API Reference

 The SQL API allows you to execute custom SQL queries configured on the Lovrabet platform.

-This feature is supported from SDK v1.1.19 onwards.
+This feature is supported starting from SDK v1.1.19.

-If this is your first time using custom SQL, it's recommended to read the Custom SQL Tutorial first.
-This document serves as an API reference only.
+If you are using custom SQL for the first time, we recommend reading the Custom SQL Usage Tutorial first.
+This document serves only as an API reference.

 | Scenario | Recommended API |